Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 1. Fix the usability problems that confuse everyone
 2 Read an article on usability
 3. Read a book to improve your knowledge
 4. Go for the low-hanging fruit
 	1. Add appropriate alt text to every image
 	2. Use headings correctly
 	3. Make your forms work with screen readers.
-	4. Put a "skip to main conent" link at the beginning of each page
+	4. Put a "skip to main content" link at the beginning of each page
-	5. Make all conent accessible by keyboard
+	5. Make all content accessible by keyboard
 	6. Create significant contrast between your text and background
 	7. Use an accessible template

 -------

 ## Chapter 13.
 Guide For The Perplexed